 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) So, the medical travel policy is one that we are working on or we are in the initial stages of working on it.
-As to what changes, specifically around elder escorts, will come out of that review process, I can't say right now.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) The Medical Travel Policy is one that we are working on or we are in the initial stages of working on it.
+As to what changes specifically around elder escorts will come out of that review process, I can't say right now.

-I know that escorts are a very frequently raised topic from MLAs and also having communicated with my territorial counterparts, I'm aware that it's also an issue in the N.W.T and in the Yukon.

-In fact, Mr. Chairman, I had the pleasure to appear in front of a Parliamentary committee and to speak about the administration of the Non-Insured Health Benefits Program, and the issue of escorts did come up.
+I know that escorts are a very frequently raised topic from MLAs and also having communicated with my territorial counterparts, I'm aware that it's also an issue in the NWT and in the Yukon.
+In fact I had the pleasure to appear in front of a parliamentary committee and to speak about the administration of the Non-Insured Health Benefits Program, and the issue of escorts did come up.

-All that to say, Mr. Chairman, it is a top that we are actively listening and speaking internally on.
-But, I can't get into any specifics as what changes are coming. (interpretation) Thank you, Mr. Chairman.
+All of that to say it is a topic that we are actively listening and speaking internally on, but I can't get into any specifics as to what changes are coming. (interpretation) Thank you, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-And thank you minister.

-In regards to escorts, I want to ask if he knows that there's going to be a change, would he fight for it for our Inuit? (interpretation) Thank you, Mr. Chairman.
+Thank you, minister.
+In regard to escorts, I want to ask if he knows that there's going to be a change.
+Would he fight for it for our Inuit? (interpretation) Thank you, Mr. Chairman.

 Hon.
-John Main (interpretation): Thank you.
-I think I understand the question.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) I think I understand the question.
 There are criteria that are set under the Non-Insured Health Benefits program around escorts.
 In a lot of cases we shoulder the cost for escorts as a department.
 There are different criteria that are looked at in terms of whether or not a medical traveller is provided an escort.

-One thing that's come up recently is the Child First Initiative, which gives access to additional benefits for medical travellers through that program and we have flagged that to our federal partners that it appears that we have two parallel programs here and flagged the issue of how we can make it easier for Inuit to access these benefits.
+One thing that has come up recently is the Child First Initiative, which gives access to additional benefits for medical travellers through that program and we have flagged that to our federal partners that it appears that we have two parallel programs here and flagged the issue of how we can make it easier for Inuit to access these benefits.

-Of course, when we talk about these issues we try to keep our partners at Nunavut Tunngavik Incorporated in the loop, and we're communicating on this because they are able to flag issues to the federal departments responsible in terms of the partnership table that they participate in.

-All that to say, it's a topic of interest.
+Of course, when we talk about these issues, we try to keep our partners at Nunavut Tunngavik Incorporated in the loop, and we're communicating on this because they are able to flag issues to the federal departments responsible in terms of the partnership table that they participate in.
+All of that to say it's a topic of interest.

 In terms of improvements, that Child First Initiative is quite promising. (interpretation) Thank you, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-And thank you minister.

-With regards to patients, you want to continually see escorts provided as a service.
+Thank you, minister.
+With regard to patients, you want to continually see escorts provided as a service.

-(interpretation ends) The draft 2022-26 business plan indicates a proposed of \$10 million in funding for the Community Health Centre division in 2022-23.
+(interpretation ends) The draft 2022-26 business plan indicates a proposed of \$10 million in funding for the Community Health Centre Division in 2022-23.
 What additional care and public health services will be provided at the community level? (interpretation) Thank you, Mr. Chairman.